 I love Tarot.
 I love it so much that I’ve been studying it for over 50 years.
 Tarot has never bored me, nor failed to challenge me, both intellectually and emotionally.
 It has taught me, surprised me, corrected me and shown me which direction to take when life is confusing.
-Tarot has encouraged me toward horizons that I’d never have chosen without its guidance, always for the better.
+Tarot cards and their meanings have encouraged me toward horizons I’d never have chosen without its guidance, always for the better.

 Tarot can be all this and more for anyone who picks up a deck and takes the time to learn the basics.
 I’m not kidding; that’s all it takes.
 If you begin the process, sincerely and with a goal to learn and to help others, you’ll succeed.
 Don’t be intimidated and don’t think it’s beyond your ability.